Ahmed-Elsayed95/High-resolution-AI-Data-Center-Training-Workloads-Dataset/README.md

 *Table: Specifications of tested machines used in the experimental configurations*

 ## AI Architecture and Hyperparameters
+The following table summarizes the AI model architectures and corresponding hyperparameters employed in each application.

 | Task | AI Architecture and Hyperparameters Value |
 |------|-------------------------------------------|